cloud-barista/cb-tumblebug/docs/feature_guide/remote-command-and-file-transfer.md

 ### Transfer File to Infra

-Upload a file to VMs within an Infra.
+Upload a file to Nodes within an Infra.

 ```
 POST /tumblebug/ns/{nsId}/file/infra/{infraId}